roryeiffe/Azure-Primer-7-25-22/thursday.md

 ### Topics
 - topics are useful in publish/subscribe scenarios
-- topics can have multiple subscriptions, act like queues from the receicing side
+- topics can have multiple subscriptions, act like queues from the receiving side
 - a subscription can have a filter, or a condition for the message to be brought into the subscription
 - subscription can also have an action that can modify the metadata of the message